-A soundbar or soundbase is the perfect way to boost the weedy sound of your flatscreen TV if you can't be bothered with – or don't have the room for – speakers and cables all over your lounge.
+If you can't be bothered with – or don't have the room for – speakers and cables all over your lounge then a soundbar or soundbase is the ideal solution for better TV sound.
 Most will sit comfortably beneath your TV (or on a wall if your TV is so mounted) and some also come with a separate subwoofer to further boost the bass from broadcasts, DVDs, Blu-rays and the like.

 Some soundbars come equipped with Bluetooth for wireless streaming of audio from your PC, laptop, smartphone or tablet, and Sonos goes one further by integrating its Playbar with other speakers in your Sonos wireless set-up.
 Whatever your budget, we've picked the best soundbar for you.

 Philips’s latest range of soundbars is off to a flying start with the HTL5140.

 The company has taken the successful sound recipe of its earlier HTL5120 and packed it into a wonderfully slimline package that’ll suit almost any set-up.
 At only 5cm tall (a third less than its predecessor), it’s one of the least obtrusive designs we’ve laid eyes on.
 And it has a wireless subwoofer boosting its efforts.Design and build win our good word, but it’s the HTL5140’s sound quality that rubber-stamps our appreciation.
 Balanced, dynamically expressive and well integrated, the HTL5140 takes this year’s budget ‘bars to new heights.

 If that’s not deserving of five stars, we don’t know what is.

 Product of the Year, soundbars & soundbases, Awards 2014.